 \section{Overview and the core lemma}

 \textbf{Organisation of the paper.} In this section, we state the main technical contribution of the paper, i.e. Theorem~\ref{Theorem_embed_tree_prescribed_sets}, that gives a simple necessary and sufficient condition for when a bounded degree tree has a rainbow copy inside $K_G$ for an abelian group $G$.
 This theorem will be proved in Section~\ref{sec:corelemma}, after having introduced some preliminaries and auxiliary results in Section~\ref{sec:preliminaries}.
-In this section, we give a proof of Theorem~\ref{thm:vertexspace} by assuming Theorem~\ref{Theorem_embed_tree_prescribed_sets}, which also serves as a warm-up to read the rest of the paper.
+In this section, we give a proof of Theorem~\ref{thm:vertexspace} by assuming Theorem~\ref{Theorem_embed_tree_prescribed_sets}.
+We also use Theorem~\ref{Theorem_embed_tree_prescribed_sets} to give a direct proof of Corollary~\ref{cor:boundeddegreeGS} (by way of proving the more general Theorem~\ref{thm:chang} that confirms the Chang--Hsu--Rogers and Graham--Sloane conjectures for bounded degree trees).
+These simple applications of Theorem~\ref{Theorem_embed_tree_prescribed_sets} serve as a warm-up to read the rest of the paper, especially the more refined arguments in Section~\ref{sec:characterisation}.
 In Section~\ref{sec:characterisation}, we analyse when the necessary and sufficient condition from Theorem~\ref{Theorem_embed_tree_prescribed_sets} can be fulfilled depending on the structure of the abelian group $G$.
 The result of this analysis, when combined with Theorem~\ref{Theorem_embed_tree_prescribed_sets}, will be the characterisation given in our main result, Theorem~\ref{Theorem_main_intro}.